eriksjolund/socket-activate-echo/README.md

 ### Troubleshooting

+#### The container takes long time to start

+Pulling a container image may take long time.
+This delay can be avoided by pulling the container image beforehand and adding the command-line option `--pull=never` to `podman run`.

+#### socat times out before receiving the reply

-If __socat__ does not receive any reply within a certain time it might terminate before getting the reply.
+If __socat__ does not receive any reply within a certain time limit it terminates before getting the reply.
 The timeout is __0.5 seconds__ by default.

-This could happen if the container image  __ghcr.io/eriksjolund/socket-activate-echo__ needs to be pulled when `podman run` starts.
-Downloading the container image might take longer than the configured timeout.
 Symptoms of this could be

 ```
 $ systemctl --user start echo@demo.socket